Glossary Term

 IaC eliminates configuration drift between environments, makes disaster recovery fully reproducible, enables peer review of infrastructure changes via pull requests, and provides a complete audit trail through version control history.

-Ready to put this into production?
+Ready to put this into practice?